#1 Dentist in Whittier, CA

 What is pediatric restorative dentistry?

 Dentistry performed on baby teeth, or primary teeth, is crucial for maintaining a child’s oral health until their permanent teeth emerge.
 Baby teeth serve as placeholders for permanent teeth, guiding them into the correct position.
-If a baby tooth is lost prematurely due to decay or injury, it can lead to misalignment or crowding of the permanent teeth.

 Are dental fillings safe for children?